vipulSP2108/Cpp-Exploration/README.md

 `Solutions`

-This repository also includes solutions to these assignments in the main.py file.
+This repository also includes solutions to these assignments in the main.cpp file.

 ### Have fun coding!